vintasoftware/playbook/guidelines.md

 ### Deployment

-It is proven that a high deploy frequency is a good DevOps practice and gives a lot of benefits in the Agile process.
+It is proven that a high deploy frequency is a good DevOps practice and improves productivity of Agile teams.
 Google considers multiple deploys per day as a [factor to consider a team as an Elite Performer](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling.).

 Deploying more frequently:
  - Represents having smaller changes, which means less risk.